How to Make Your Car Last 200,000 Miles and More

 Timing Belt

-Not all cars have timing belts, but for those that do, follow manufacturer recommendations on replacement.
-The service can be expensive, but skipping it can result in major engine damage if a worn belt breaks.
+Timing belts have become less common in newer cars, but for those vehicles that have them, follow manufacturer recommendations on replacement.
+The service can be expensive due to the amount of labor needed and also because it’s typically related to other repairs.
+Skipping this important service item can result in major engine damage if a worn belt breaks.

 How often: Usually every 60,000 to 100,000 miles.